MartynRoberts/FrontEndDoc-JDSportsFashionPlc/README.md

 #### Hacks

   - Avoid user agent detection as well as CSS "hacks" - try a different approach first.
+  - One exception to this is the "clearfix" hack to force an element to clear it's children.
+For support in IE8 and up this one is fairly efficient:
+    ```css
+    .group:after {
+      content: "";
+      display: table;
+      clear: both;
+    }
+    ```

 ### <a name="css-formatting">Formatting</a>